 Implementation of the SEND policy is through three key areas:

-- ASC (Autism Spectrum Condition) Base: Run by Mrs Hayward
+- ASC (Autism Spectrum Condition) Base: Managed by Rose Hayward

-- Oversight of all areas: Mr McCarthy, Assistant Principal/Director of Inclusion firstname.lastname@example.org
+- Oversight of all areas: Nita Dooley, Assistant Principal and Director of Inclusion / SENDCO firstname.lastname@example.org

 For admission for children with an Education, Health and Care Plan, please click here.

 Learning Support Centre

 - Supports students in core subjects.

 - Supports a wide range of special needs, such as and including literacy and numeracy, ADD, ADHD, Tourettes Syndrome, dyspraxia, visual and hearing impairments, dyslexia (SpLD), physical disability, Asperger’s Syndrome (those not in the Base)